-[H]ad all expressed the same things by the same phrases and the same words from beginning to end insomuch that even the Gentiles who were present perceived that the Scriptures had been translated through the inspiration of God, 173 thus, explicitly combining both notions in the translators' work.
-In this passage, Irenaeus very closely repeats Philo's saying, "they [the readers] regard them [the Hebrew and Greek versions of the Law] with awe and reverence as sisters, or - rather one and the same, both in matter and words."
-174
+[H]ad all expressed the same things by the same phrases and the same words from beginning to end insomuch that even the Gentiles who were present perceived that the Scriptures had been translated through the inspiration of God, 173

-Irenaeus then compares the Septuagint to works of Ezra, who being inspired by God175 precisely restored the lost Mosaic Law after the Babylonian Exile,176 again following Philo.
-However, similarly to Justin, Irenaeus perceives the Septuagint as a prophecy about Jesus as the Son of God.177 He points out, that the translation predates Jesus and the Christians, and thus cannot be a forgery unlike the versions created by those he calls vere inpudorati et audaces (truly shameless determine Irenaeus's familiarity with his works (See: David T. Runia, Philo and the Church Fathers: A Collection of Papers, vol. 32 of Vigiliae Christianae.
+168 Philonic works were undoubtfully circulating in Alexandria and known to the Fathers related to the city (such as Clement, Origen or Athenagoras of Athens) but his popularity outside Egypt is limited, so it is hard to determine Irenaeus's familiarity with his works (See: David T. Runia, Philo and the Church Fathers: A Collection of Papers, vol. 32 of Vigiliae Christianae.
 Supplements [Leiden: E.J.
 Brill, 1995] or Robertson, Word and Meaning in Ancient Alexandria).
 What can be ascertained, are the striking similarities between the two versions of the translation story.